Thursday, November 22, 2018

 - "Can you tell me what [this random card] is worth?"

 I could probably give you an idea, but instead of bothering me with it, you should just do what I would do and search eBay (don't forget to also search checking the "sold" and/or "completed listings" box) or perhaps COMC.
+(Update: Here's a handy post by the Junior Junkie with more info on how to find the value of your baseball cards.)

 Ok, I think that's it.
 Thank you for reading my FAQ!